Explore the Textile Center of Minnesota

 Have you ever visited the Textile Center in Minneapolis?
 What was your experience there?
 If you know of any similar organizations, focused on textiles, needlework, and fiber arts, offering resources and education in other parts of the country, please tell us about them in the comments!

-Posted on Nov 8th, 2012 in sewing, sewing, knitting, classes, education, textiles, dyeing, needle arts, reference, fiber art, Textile Center
+Posted on in sewing, sewing, classes, education, knitting, textiles, dyeing, needle arts, fiber art, Textile Center, reference